Lewis Carroll and the Red Hot Potato: a graph theoretic approach to a linear algebraic identity: Proofs of Forest and Lewis Carroll Identities

 We will restate and prove our two identities using the Red Hot Potato algorithm.

 \begin{theorem} \textbf{Forest Identity.} Let $R^{NF}$ be the set $R_{0,2}\times R_{0,1}\setminus R_{0,2}^{1\to 2}\times R_{0,1}^{2\to 1}$.
 Then

 \end{theorem}

 \begin{proof} We have proven that the signed sets $S_0$, $S_1$, $S_2$, and $S_3$, and the sign-reversing involutions $\phi_0$, $\phi_1$, and $\phi_2$ satisfy the hypotheses of Theorem \ref{invothm}.
 Thus there exists a bijection between $S_0$ and $S_3$.
 Suppose that the edges in our graphs are unweighted.
 Then the left hand side of the identity merely counts the number of pairs $(F,G)\in R_{0}\times R_{0,1,2}$, i.e. the left hand side counts the number of elements in $S_0$.
 Similarly the right hand side counts the number of pairs $(F,G)\in R^{NF}$, i.e. the number of elements in $S_3$.
 Since there is a bijection between $S_0$ and $S_3$, then $|S_0|=|S_3|$, so the identity holds.
 Now suppose that the graphs are weighted.
 We modify our bijection between $S_0$ and $S_3$ by first taking away the weights on the edges, performing the bijection, and then putting the weights back on the respective edges.
+Since the edges are only moved between graphs, not changed, the weight remains the same.
 In this manner, we are still matching each pair of forests in $S_0$ with one in $S_3$, and the total weight $a_Fa_G$ remains the same.
 Thus our identity holds. \end{proof}

 \begin{theorem} \textbf{Lewis Carroll Identity.} Let $M$ be a square matrix.
 Then

 \end{theorem}